Domain-Specific Multi-Level IR Rewriting for GPU: Conclusion

 \section{Conclusion}

 We introduced multi-level IR rewriting, an approach to building reusable components for domain-specific compilers.
 This approach is illustrated through the design and implementation of the Open Earth Compiler, which provides a high-performance compilation flow for weather and climate modeling.
 We demonstrated that thanks to multi-level IR rewriting, a small yet self-consistent set of high-level operations specifically designed for stencil computations is sufficient to achieve better performance than state-of-the-art DSL compilers.
 Contrary to the latter, the Open Earth Compiler relies on existing and new reusable compiler abstractions, including the GPU kernel abstraction we introduced, by decoupling domain-specific and target-specific code transformations.
-Our evaluation of six stencil programs relevant to existing climate models, demonstrates that the Open Earth Compiler generates code that is up to 1.9x faster than the state-of-the-art.
+Our evaluation of eleven stencil programs relevant to existing climate models, COSMO and FV3, demonstrates that the Open Earth Compiler generates code that is up to 3.2x faster than state-of-the-art solutions and delivers a geomean speedup between 1.4x and 1.6x across problem sizes and precisions.
 We suggest that multi-level IR rewriting and the associated design principles is a promising approach to rapidly design and deploy domain-specific compilers that can take advantage of reusable components of the MLIR ecosystem.